Please note our information sessions:

 At IREx, the summer internships last 4 months (May to August).
 They are a unique opportunity for undergraduate students to join IREx’s dynamic team and get involved in cutting-edge research in astrophysics, instrumentation development, or science communication.
 Interns will be able to actively participate in breakthrough scientific and outreach programs linked to exoplanets and related topics.

 Please visit our dedicated page to learn more about our summer internship program.
-YYou can also learn more about our interns, their projects and their experience with us by reading the testimonials of the students who joined us in 2024, 2023, 2022, 2021, 2020 and 2019.
+You can also learn more about our interns, their projects and their experience with us by reading the testimonials of the students who joined us in 2024, 2023, 2022, 2021, 2020 and 2019.
 You can also see the 2023 Interns Interview video series, featuring the 2023 cohort, and visit our Instagram Account to learn more about 2024 Interns.

 Each year, the Trottier Research Excellence Grants are offered to five or six outstanding candidates to conduct scientific research at IREx, supervised by our professors and their teams.

-The projects on offer cover a range of topics related to the search for and characterization of exoplanets and exploit data obtained at space (K2TESSJWST) and ground-based (OMMCFHTGemini, La Silla) observatories using different techniques (velocimetry, transit, eclipse and transit spectroscopy, direct imaging).
+The projects on offer cover a range of topics related to the search for and characterization of exoplanets and exploit data obtained at space (K2, TESS, JWST) and ground-based (OMM, CFHT, Gemini, La Silla) observatories using different techniques (velocimetry, transit, eclipse and transit spectroscopy, direct imaging).
 Projects are also offered in related fields of astrophysics, such as the search for companions and isolated low-mass objects, the identification of young stars that are potential hosts for exoplanets, or the study of stellar activity that has an impact on planet detection.
-More details on the scientific programs of IREx are available on the Institute’s website
+More details on the scientific programs of IREx are available on the Institute’s website.

 Grant Amount: This scholarship can be combined with an NSERC Undergraduate Student Research Award (USRA):

-Location: The internships take place on-site (or in a hybrid on-site + remote working mode) in Montreal, at the Université de Montréal (Professors Björn BennekeRené DoyonDavid Lafrenière), at UdeM and Planétarium de Montréal (Adjunct Professor Jonathan Gagné) or at McGill University (Professor Nicolas Cowan); or in Sherbrooke, at Bishop’s University (Professor Jason Rowe).
-Also, one intern may be offered the possibility to work at the Canada-France-Hawaii Telescope for a few weeks, on the Big Island of Hawai’i in the United States.
+Location: The internships take place on-site (or in a hybrid on-site + remote working mode) in Montreal, at the Université de Montréal (Professors Björn Benneke, René Doyon, David Lafrenière), at UdeM and Planétarium de Montréal (Adjunct Professor Jonathan Gagné) or at McGill University (Professor Nicolas Cowan); or in Sherbrooke, at Bishop’s University (Professor Jason Rowe).
+Unfortunately, this year, no intern will get to work at the Canada-France-Hawaii Telescope (on the Big Island of Hawai’i in the United States).

 Interns generally can participate in one observing trip at the Observatoire du Mont-Mégantic during the summer, condition permitting.